hexaitos/theriodex/README.md

 ![CI Status](https://ci.codeberg.org/api/badges/15226/status.svg)

-This is just a silly thing I am working on and I am not even entirely sure what the scope will end up being.
-It displays a random Pokémon with some details on the homepage and has a fuzzy search so you can search for and display the information for a particular Pokémon.
+**Theriodex** is an open-source Pokédex written in Ruby!
+Displays a random Pokémon with a bunch of information on the homepage but also has information about Pokémons’ moves, their abilties, evolutions and more !
+It even has a small Pokémon guessing game.
 Refer to the `TODO` section of this README for more information about what other features are planned.
-You can try it out over on [btlr.sh](https://btlr.sh).
+You can try it out over on [theriodex.net](https://theriodex.net)!

-Very much a work in progress and not done yet.
-I am not sure about the name yet, but I quite like the name `Theriodex` so far, wherein `therio-` is a prefix from the Ancient Greek word for "animal" or "beast" and `-dex` is a reference to the Pokédex.
-Name is subject to change, however.
+This is still very much a work in progress and not done yet, so expect lots of bugs, breakages, maybe incorrect data and frequent updates.
+The name _Theriodex_ comes from `therio-`, which is a prefix from the Ancient Greek word for "animal" or "beast", and `-dex`, which is a reference to the Pokédex.

 This is based off of [PokeAPI](https://github.com/PokeAPI/pokeapi) which, in turn, takes a lot of its data from [Veekun's Pokédex](https://github.com/veekun/pokedex).
 However, I am not using their API or hosting it myself, I simply built the database which the API uses (`db.sqlite3` in this repository) and am querying it manually from within Ruby.